facebookresearch/hydra/website/docs/tutorials/structured_config/2_minimal_example.md

 title: Minimal example
 ---

-This tutorial uses `ConfigStore`, an in-memory Singleton that stores configurations.
+There are three key elements in this example:

-The following example uses a `@dataclass` as the description of the application's configuration.
+- A `@dataclass` describes the application's configuration
-As usual, `cfg` is an instance of `DictConfig`; declaring it's type as `MySQLConfig` enables static type checking by tools like Mypy or PyCharm.
+- `ConfigStore` manages the Structured Config
+- `cfg` is `duck typed` as a `MySQLConfig` instead of a `DictConfig`

 ```python
 from dataclasses import dataclass